-Obstructive Sleep Apnea (OSA) Treatment Questions and Answers
+Obstructive Sleep Apnea (OSA) Treatment Specialist in Hallandale Beach, FL

-At Dr. Luis Mesa, MD, we can help with OSA in several different ways, including sleep studies, or other diagnostic tests to determine if any medical conditions are contributing to Obstructive Sleep Apnea (OSA).
+Obstructive sleep apnea is seen in all age groups, but the frequency increases with age and obesity.
+Symptoms include snoring and daytime sleepiness.
+Board-certified Dr. Luis J. Mesa, MD, can help with OSA in several different ways, including sleep studies, or other diagnostic tests to determine if any medical conditions are contributing to Obstructive Sleep Apnea (OSA).
 Get help from professionals to avoid serious consequences.
-For more information, call us or schedule an appointment online!
-We are conveniently located at 21110 Biscayne BLVD ST 405 Aventura, FL 33180.
+For more information, contact us or schedule an appointment online!
+We are conveniently located at 1250 E Hallandale Beach Blvd Suite 205 A, Hallandale Beach, FL 33009.

 What causes obstructive sleep apnea?

 What is the difference between sleep apnea and obstructive sleep apnea?

 How does Dr. Luis J. Mesa, MD help with obstructive sleep apnea (OSA)?

 Obstructive sleep apnea (OSA) is a sleep disorder with potentially serious consequences.
 While some symptoms of OSA may be minor, the condition can lead to an increased risk of various cardiovascular issues, such as coronary artery disease (CAD), stroke, or heart failure, in addition to other complications.
 As such, it is important to seek treatment if you are dealing with OSA or are concerned that you may have OSA.
 At Dr. Luis J. Mesa, MD, we would be pleased to provide tests or treatment for OSA to you.